josefalcon/secrets/README.md

 ## Resolution

-Secrets are resolved in the following order,
+By default secrets are resolved in the following order,

 0. Environment variables,
-0. Secrets file
+0. secrets.json

 Environment variables are resolved by querying `process.env` for each key specified in the constructor.
 By convention, environment variables are